Sunbeamstress/Blackbirds/To-Do List.md

         me with this trifle - but I tell you plainly, I would derive a full MONEY's worth of pleasure from placing this dog-eared pig iron into the weaver's palm.
         I'll take it!"

+   In practice the players can decide how they want to talk.
+It's up to us to build a world in which they want to do it the "correct" way.

 ### Clothing Conventions